upstage-org/upstage_backend/README.md

 1. Two 'A' records pointing to (a) the IP address of your streaming server, and (b) 'auth.' prefix pointing to the same IP of your streaming server as shown above.
 This is necessary even if users won't be logging into your jitsi streaming instance.

 ### Cloudflare Turnstyle Account (free).
 This is used for captcha handling.
-Turning this off is not recommended, since bots already exist which try to flood Upstage with new user request attempts.
+Turning this off is not recommended, since bots already exist which try to flood UpStage with new user request attempts.
 We use the non-interactive, no-pre-clearance captcha configuration.

 # Dependencies that are configured on your behalf, and should remain "hands-free": This is provided for your information only, and requires no action from you other than following the interactive installation instructions: